 Another issue that happens with old movie film is that the colors will fade or potentially shift to green or red.
 Even black-and-white films will appear green or sometime red.
 This is where a professional-grade post processing software package comes into play.
 Black and white films are made a true black and white (gray scale).
 Color films are white balanced and colors are more natural.
 Contrast and lighting levels are also corrected, but can often be limited by the film quality itself.

-Pricing for 16mm, Super 8 and 8mm Film to DVD Conversion Services
+Pricing for Super 8 and 8mm Film to DVD Conversion Services

 ++ plus ++

-a $50 DVD mastering charge. (one $50 mastering charge per order) Your first DVD or DVD set is included.
-Additional DVD/sets are $8 per disc.
-A DVD will hold up to 2 hours of video.
+$50 mastering charge – One $50 mastering charge per order.
+Your first DVD or DVD set is included.